Liverpool–Manchester lines: Southern route (CLC line)

-At the Liverpool end, the line from Hunts Cross to Central High Level station—which accessed the station via a tunnel—was given over to the Northern Line of the electric Merseyrail services and the line from Hunts Cross diverted in 1966 onto the short section of the West Coast Main Line to Lime Street station.
+At the Liverpool end, the line from Hunts Cross to Central High Level station (which accessed the station via a tunnel) was no longer used by Warrington trains from 1966; these were diverted from Hunts Cross onto the short section of the West Coast Main Line to Lime Street station.
 The divergence is at Allerton Junction to the immediate south east of Liverpool South Parkway.

-In 1977-8 the original line in the tunnel approaching Liverpool Central High Level terminus was dropped into a new lower level tunnel immediately south of the station to enter Liverpool Central underground station becoming a through line continuing underground to the north of Liverpool and onto Southport.
-The Low Level underground station and tunnel was built in 1890 to align with the approach tunnel to the High Level station if in the future the need was there.
-Victorian foresight was utilised nearly 80 years later.
+In 1977–1978, the original line in the tunnel approaching Liverpool Central High Level terminus was dropped into a new lower level tunnel immediately south of the station to enter Liverpool Central underground station becoming a through line continuing underground to the north of Liverpool and onto Southport.

 At the Manchester end the line was diverted to Manchester Oxford Road and Manchester Piccadilly after Manchester Central was closed.

 The Liverpool to Warrington section of this line was initially scheduled to be on the Merseyrail electric urban network.
 The Strategic Plan for the North West, the SPNW, in 1973 envisaged that the Outer Loop which was to be an orbital line circling the city of Liverpool, the Edge Hill Spur which is a tunnel connecting the east of Liverpool to the central underground sections, and the lines to St. Helens, Wigan and Warrington would be electrified and all integrated into Merseyrail by 1991.
 This meant that trains from Warrington would access Liverpool city centre's underground stations via the Northern Line and Liverpool Central underground station, giving access to Liverpool's shopping and business quarters.
 This never transpired; however, it is a long-term aspiration of Merseytravel.

 The Liverpool City Region Combined Authority announced in July 2021 that trials of battery-electric Class 777 trains had been successful with the new units able to travel up to 20 miles on batteries.
 This opens up the possibilities of the trains being used to serve Warrington from Liverpool on this line, conforming to the original Merseyrail plan.

 Planned electrification

-Trains run on electrified track between the cities of Liverpool and Manchester on the Northern route (Chat Moss route), however only diesel engine propulsion can be used on the Southern route (Cheshire Lines route).
-This line has been prioritised for full electrification between the two cities, however no date has been set for the commencement of works.
+Trains run on electrified track between the cities of Liverpool and Manchester on the Northern route (Chat Moss route).
+However, only diesel engine propulsion can be used on the Southern route (Cheshire Lines route) which is electrified at 25 kV AC only from Liverpool Lime Street for 6.2 miles to Hunts Cross West Junction (since 1962) and from central Manchester to Cornbrook (1971) and Trafford Park freight terminal (1980), 2.9 miles from Piccadilly.
+This line has been prioritised for full electrification between the two cities; however no date has been set for the commencement of works.